 Table of Contents

-How Long Should You Hold Stocks?
+Introduction on How Long Should You Hold a Stock?

 It is a debate among investors as old as the stock market itself.
 How long should you hold stocks?
 The answer you receive will depend on the type of trader you are talking to.